mr-watts/io.mrwatts.fuelinject/Assets/Package/README.md

 **This package depends on external NuGet packages.** Take a look at [PackageNuGetDependencies.csproj](Assets/Package/PackageNuGetDependencies.csproj) to check which ones you need.
 Instructions on how to do so are at the top of the file.

-It is recommended to use a tool such as [NuGetForUnity](https://github.com/GlitchEnzo/NuGetForUnity) to install this package and automatically resolve its dependencies.
+It is recommended to use a tool such as the [.NET MSBuild Unity PostProcessor](https://github.com/mr-watts/dotnet-msbuild-unity-postprocessor) or [NuGetForUnity](https://github.com/GlitchEnzo/NuGetForUnity) to install this package and automatically resolve its dependencies.

 ## 3. Assembly References